Last Update 05.09.2018

 Start With the Fragile Things

 Use the same packing materials for the fragile items in the kitchen and pack the fragile bedroom stuff the same way.
-This is usually lamps, which can be disassembled if you prefer smaller boxes.
-Make sure to fill the empty space in the box with paper or bubble wrap and when the “fragile” label is added on the box, you are ready to proceed with the next step.
+These are usually lamps, which can be disassembled if you prefer smaller boxes.
+Make sure to fill the empty space in the box with paper or bubble wrap and when the “fragile” label is added to the box, you are ready to proceed with the next step.

 Pack the Bedding - Leave the Furniture Disassembly for Later

 This is a crucial step because bedding is one of the first things you’ll unpack at your new home.
-Use the mattress covers we mentioned earlier and protect the mattress and sheets with it.
-These are long so they will be probably loaded first by the movers as they take a lot of place.
-To safe time you can position them close to the door.
+Use the mattress covers we mentioned earlier and protect the mattress and sheets with them.
+These are long so they will be probably loaded first by the movers as they take a lot of space.
+To save time you can position them close to the door.